-- 1. Expose medical students to the field of child and adolescent psychiatry. - 2.
-Provide them with experience in a variety of different settings and with a diverse patient population. - 3.
-Have them work directly with child and adolescent psychiatrists and/or child psychiatry fellows in various facilities. - 4.
-Provide the students with information regarding the field of child and adolescent psychiatry as a career choice.
+- 1. Expose Medical students to the field of Addiction Psychiatry - 2.
+Provide students with experience in a variety of different settings and with a diverse patient population. - 3.
+Have students work directly with adult psychiatrists and/or adult psychiatry residents in various facilities (or Child/adolescent Psychiatrists at facilities providing specialized addictions care for child/adolescent patients). - 4.
+Provide the students with information regarding the field of addiction psychiatry as a career choice.